 Booking 32 days in advance of your planned departure date is, on average, the best time to get cheap flights to Kauai.
 The general trend is that the closer you book to the departure date, the more expensive your flight will be.

 Days before departure

 Which day is cheapest to fly to Kauai?

 At the moment, Tuesday is the most economical day to take a flight to Kauai.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Kauai.
+To get the best value, try booking a flight in the afternoon when visiting Kauai.
 Generally the prices will increase for flights in the morning as these tend to have higher demand.